2cData/modern_data_lab/hadoop/Lab One.md

 # Check the results of the mapreduce operation
 $ cat ~/output/*
 # Should return `1	dfsadmin`

+# Remove the output directory since it will throw an error if you try to rerun in.
+$ rm -rf ~/output
 ```

 Scroll up to the top of the output and read from the beginning.
 You can learn a lot about the map reduce process by reading the stack trace.
+And you can learn even more by reading the [source code directly](https://github.com/apache/hadoop/blob/trunk/hadoop-mapreduce-project/hadoop-mapreduce-examples/src/main/java/org/apache/hadoop/examples/Grep.java).

+You are not expected to understand what you are seeing just yet.
+More detailed explanations come later; but it's helpful to have early exposure.
+It's just Java.

+Now that we have a working single node Hadoop environment, we should push this image to Docker Hub.